 piss ups events such as Wimbledon, Royal Ascot, Goodwood, polo at Cowdray Park, Henley Royal Regatta and so on.
 For all the relevance this had to my life in East Anglia, it might as well have been describing life on Planet Zog in the Andromeda galaxy.

 However, all this newspaper fluff brought the lifestyles of the rich and famous to the attention of a young and impressionable Escape Artist.
 The comparisons seemed dramatic between the beautiful people in the glossy magazine and the errr…more ordinary looking people around me at school or wherever.
-This was not so much FOMO (Fear of Missing Out)…it seemed more like COMO (Certainty of Missing Out).
+This was not FOMO (Fear of Missing Out)…it was COMO (Certainty of Missing Out).